international studies program

 Professor Seraphim is a historian of modern and contemporary Japan and joined the History Department in 2001.
 Her work has focused on the contested place of Japan’s empire and war in Asia in postwar politics, society, and culture.
 She is currently working on a second monograph, examining the spatial politics of transitional justice and social integration in Japan comparatively with Germany.

 Besides historical surveys of early modern and modern Japan and in global history (as a Core course), she offers topical courses on the Asia-Pacific War and Japanese society since 1945, the place of memory in history, and comparative and transnational history writing for undergraduates and graduate students.
+She is a member of the International Studies Academic Board.

 Associate Professor, English Department